Kyperounta is a village in the Limassol province and the largest village, the main village of Pitsilia, which has 1516 inhabitants.

-Other interesting places that a visitor can visit in Kyperounta are Digenis Pine Tree, Kyperounta Winery, the beautiful community park and the Action Park, the "Madari" Cycle Path, which is a cluster of 4 trails built in the wider region of Madari, while there are two wonderful nature trails: "Glory to God" and "Teichia tis Madaris."
+Other interesting places that a visitor can visit in Kyperounta are Digenis Pine Tree, Kyperounta Winery, the beautiful community park and the Action Park, the "Madari" Circular Path, which is a cluster of 4 trails built in the wider region of Madari, while there are two wonderful nature trails: "Glory to God" and "Teichia tis Madaris."

 Occupations and Cultivations: